neoforged/.github/primers/1.21.2/index.md

         - `getOpenBundleModelFrontLocation`, `getOpenBundleModelBackLocation` - Returns the model locations of the bundle.
         - `toggleSelectedItem`, `hasSelectedItem`, `getSelectedItem`, `getSelectedItemStack` - Handles item selection within a bundle.
         - `getNumberOfItemsToShow` - Determines the number of items in the bundle to show at once.
+        - `getAllBundleItemColors`, `getByColor` - Handles the available links from bundle to dyed bundles.
     - `ItemStack`
         - `clearComponents` - Clears the patches made to the stack, not the item components.
         - `isBroken` - Returns wheter the stack has been broken.